When can I visit?

-We welcome visitors all year round.
-Please contact the school to arrange a suitable time.
+We welcome visitors to the school all year round.
+Please contact Head of Admissions, Georgina Hanford, to arrange a suitable time: email@example.com

 When choosing residential accommodation students have the option of living in single, single en-suite, twin or twin en-suite rooms.
 The houses and rooms are mixed to allow different nationalities to live together creating a very international environment.
 Our home stay students will be given a single room.
-Some families do host more than one of our students but they must be of different nationalities.
-Students with homestays leave school at the end of the teaching day.
-Homework has to be done independently not in ‘Prep’ as with the residential students.
+Some families do host more than one of our students but they must be of different nationalities and same gender.

-There are no taught classes at the weekend but Prep is done regularly on Saturday mornings.
+There are no taught classes at the weekend but Prep (homework) is done regularly on Saturday mornings.

 Parents will receive regular reports from the school on their child but are also welcome to contact us at any time regarding their studies or any other concern.
 Please email one of the following: